azadsingh99/task-manager/README.md

    This opens in your browser at http://localhost:3000

 ## API Endpoints (How the App Talks to the Server)
-  online using Netlify, Vercel, or Heroku.
+  online using Netlify and Render.

 ## License